 Ernst Yohji Jaeger

-Heart of heart nods to line spoken by Hamlet and addresses that which we hold closest, be it a relationship, a feeling, one’s own well-being, an object, or a dream.
+Heart of heart nods to a line from (and spoken by) Hamlet and addresses that which we hold closest, be it a relationship, a feeling, one’s own well-being, an object, or a dream.
 Illustratively, the “heart of heart” is akin to a castle’s keep, an innermost stronghold and safeguard from the outside world.
-Reggie Burrows Hodges, Jordan Casteel, and Arghavan Khosravi depict relationships between parents and children in largescale, hyperchromatic canvases.
-TM Davy and Jenna Gribbon position viewers as voyeurs who are momentarily granted access to a fleeting gesture between lovers and friends.
-Moments of solitary contemplation are depicted in dreamlike paintings by Peter Doig, Danielle McKinney, and Ernst Yohji Jaeger, while Joan Semmel’s unflinching depiction of aging, set to monumental scale and luminous coloration, encapsulates the vulnerability of the human body.
+Reggie Burrows Hodges and Jordan Casteel depict large-scale scenes of shared intimacy between parents and children.
+TM Davy and Jenna Gribbon position viewers as voyeurs, granted fleeting access to a loving gesture between friends and/or lovers.
+Reflective moments are found in paintings by Peter Doig (a lone figure stands outside the wall of Lapeyrouse Cemetery in Port of Spain, Trinidad), Danielle McKinney (a woman sits in prayer sits under a crucifix and portrait of the Virgin Mary), and Ernst Yohji Jaeger (a spider web is suspended—or being spun—between the fingers of a young man).
+Joan Semmel’s frank depiction of her aging body and Jay Lynn Gomez’s painting of a polaroid picture of her younger self speak to vulnerability and transformation.
 Made of materials that typically dress and wrap the body, textiles by Cheryl Pope (needle-punched wool roving on cashmere), Alessandro Teoldi (reconstituted airline blankets), and Billie Zangewa (hand-stitched and collaged silk) connote touch, comfort, and connectivity—intrinsic elements of tenderness.

 “[…]Give me that man / That is not passion’s slave, and I will wear him / In my heart’s core, ay, in my heart of heart, / As I do thee.”
 (Hamlet 3.2.65-67); Shakespeare, William.
 Hamlet.
 Ed.
 George Richard Hibbard.
 Oxford University Press, 2008.
 Google Books.